Code-Institute-Submissions/kreilly86-coffee_collect_NovResub/README.md

 <br>
 Google Developer tools:
 <br>
-The site has been testing using Google developer tools across all break points with no issues
+The site has been tested using Google developer tools across all break points with no issues
 <br>
 <br>